IsaacJuracich/Faction-Bot-Public/README.md

 >This bot will be open source and free to use; which means, there will be a premium tier with more **features** and **commands**.
 >Upon the bot joining a discord server, it'll create an ini file on a server with your custom settings and configs.
 >Everything with the bot will be configurable and easy to use.
-For the future, I plan to add **web-integration** instead of command based.
+For the future, I plan to add **web-integration** instead of command based configuration.
+>The goal will be to finish this by end of **November to early December** and to follow the release of this with an **alt-manager**.

+>There will be no contribution as I prefer to work alone.